wyomingw4w/wyomingw4w.org/_pages/providers.md

     a pregnancy.
 It is generally available through the second trimester of pregnancy.

-Cost varies by provider and length of pregnancy.
-In general, later term abortions are more expensive than earlier term abortions.
-Abortions involving IV sedation (some surgical procedures) or for women who are [Rh negative](https://www.acog.org/Patients/FAQs/The-Rh-Factor-How-It-Can-Affect-Your-Pregnancy) may incur additional charges. **Women for Women can provide [financial assistance](/financial) to those who require it.**
+Abortion costs vary by provider and length of pregnancy.
+In general, later term abortions are more expensive than earlier term abortions, and surgical abortions are more expensive than medical abortions.
+Abortions involving IV sedation (some surgical procedures) or for women who are [Rh negative](https://www.acog.org/Patients/FAQs/The-Rh-Factor-How-It-Can-Affect-Your-Pregnancy) may incur additional charges. **[Women for Women](/) can provide [financial assistance](/financial) to those who require it.**

 **If you are a minor**, a parent or guardian may need to be notified of your intent to receive an abortion and provide consent.
 Parental